Pomegranate Seed (short story): Characters

 Charlotte Gorse Ashby: Second wife of Kenneth Ashby.
 They have been married for one year.
-Charlotte experiences a great deal of paranoia and anxiety in regards to the cryptic letters that Kenneth receives.
+Charlotte experiences paranoia and anxiety in regards to the cryptic letters that Kenneth receives.
 She is a “sophisticated woman,” and “knew that there were often old entanglements” between former spouses.
 Charlotte’s stepchildren take a liking to her, due to her “good humour and the children’s obvious fondness for her.”
 She desires to know everything about Kenneth and to be as close to him as possible.
 She finds herself torn on whether to invade her husband’s private, personal business, in order to seek the answers she craves and regain control over their marriage.

 Kenneth Ashby: A New York lawyer who was previously married to Elise Ashby who died, now currently married to Charlotte Ashby.
 Kenneth is currently being haunted by his ex wife Elsie and is receiving random letters from her.
 Kenneth tries to keep these letters a secret from Charlotte, but appears as suspicious as if he may be cheating on her.
 Kenneth tries to be faithful to both his deceased wife and his current one which suggests a model of marital fidelity.
 His professional work is what ultimately spares him from suicide, as a result of his heartbreak over Elsie’s death.

 Elsie Corder Ashby (deceased): First wife of Kenneth Ashby.
 Elsie is deceased and her ghost haunts Kenneth and Charlotte in their house.
 Elsie is the one responsible for randomly sending Kenneth letters throughout the story, and is the one responsible for putting a wedge in between Charlotte and Kenneth’s marriage.
 Even as a ghost, Elsie is still in control of Kenneth.

 Peter and Joyce: Children of Kenneth and late Elsie Ashby.
 They grow accustomed to their stepmom, Charlotte, and enjoy the humor and nurturing that she provides.
 They spend their days in the nursery upstairs with their governess, and have little presence in the rest of the house with Charlotte and Kenneth.
 This speaks to the unique parenting styles of the time period.

 Old Mrs. Ashby (Kenneth’s mother): Has a “fearless tongue,” and is known for spoiling her grandchildren.
 Her and Charlotte have a strong, positive relationship.
 She is fond of Charlotte, and remarks that it is better that Elsie is gone.
 She serves as a peaceful, calming influence and companion for Charlotte.

 Governess: Often fulfills many of the parental roles in raising and caring for Peter and Joyce.
 She serves as caretaker and messenger for the children and adults in the household.
 She and the children spend the majority of their time upstairs in the nursery.